 Claude is not designed to provide medical guidance or professional care, and in these settings Claude appropriately acknowledges its limits and recommends human guidance.
 However, we also find people telling Claude they used AI precisely because they could not access or afford a professional.
 As a first step to understanding how to evaluate safety domain-by-domain, especially for people with no fallback, we plan to create evaluations in these high-stakes domains.

 A similar situation occurs with vibe-coding: if any random person could create an app just by talking through their requirements with a chatbot, that would be fantastic.
 But what we have now isn’t that: the results are sufficiently variable and inconsistent that the people getting the best results out of the coding agents are… trained programmers, who already know how to break down tasks into manageable chunks and evaluate the results.
 In effect, we have a reverse centaur, with the human maintaining consistency by keeping a tight rein on the bots.
-And once again, if the human gets distracted or is unclear with their requests, the consequences can be disastrous:
+And once again, if the human gets distracted or is unclear with their requests, things can go wrong very quickly, because bots operate fast, tirelessly, and at scale.

 In other words, the problem is not people uneducated in a particular domain (law or medicine) relying on chatbots for advice: techies are no better, relying on AI tools that delete their entire company database in nine seconds.
 Incidentally, this is why “human in the loop” models are not sufficient, not least because the humans tend to become accountability sinks in practice.